lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

     * Drift
         - Resilience and Safety I versus Safety II
 6. Creating an effective safety department
+    * Staff or line?
+        - Escaping the passive safety-supplier trap
+        - A concerned outsider who knows the inside
+    * Tame your safety bureaucracy
+    * Safety as responsibility down, not accountability up
+    * Safety and the line organization
+        - What do you do out in the field?
+        - Autonomy, mastery, purpose
+        - High performance teams
+        - How do you motivate people to be safe when nothing has happened in a long time?
 7. Building a safety culture
+    * Influencing your culture toward the new view
+    * People as a problem to control
+         - Resist behavioral safety interventions
+    * Safety defined as the absence of negatives
+        - Question your organization's "vision zero"
+        - Defining zero by its dependent variable

 8. Abandoning the fallacy of a quick fix
 9. Epilogue: Speaking for the dead